 - Enter the tenant’s unit to carry out the obligations specified by any written rental agreements.

-- Evict tenants for serious violations of the lease agreement like refusing to pay rent or allowing criminal activity in the unit.
+- Evict North Carolina tenants for serious violations of the lease agreement like refusing to pay rent or allowing criminal activity in the unit.

-- Make appropriate deductions to a tenant’s security deposit for things such as unpaid rent, excessive property damage or unpaid utility bills.
+- Make appropriate deductions to a tenant’s security deposit for things such as unpaid rent, excessive damage, or unpaid utility bills.

 The following are the basic landlord responsibilities in the state of North Carolina.
 Landlords must: